gau-nernst/gan/README.md

   - Training is quite unstable, even at low resolutions.
 Loss often becomes NaN after a while.
 Maybe gradient clipping is needed.
   - Equalized learning rate helps with training stability.
 I have tried not using Equalized LR and scaling LR accordingly but it didn't work.
 I still think Equalized LR is not necessary since no other networks need that.
   - I'm not sure if Discriminator output drift penalty is necessary
-- StyleGAN: mini-batch standard deviation in Discriminator and beta1=0 seem to be important.
-Tanh is not used in Generator (to force values in [-1,1])
+  - Mini-batch standard deviation in Discriminator and beta1=0 seem to be important
+  - Tanh is not used in Generator (to force values in [-1,1])
+- StyleGAN: Blurring using depth-wise convolution incurs a large speed drop.
+Perhaps NVIDIA's CUDA kernel (upfirdn2d) is needed (popular re-implementations like MMGeneration, rosinality all use the custom CUDA kernel).
+Try the CUDA kernel to confirm speed up and then re-implement in Triton?
 - SA-GAN: Generator uses Conditional Batch Norm for conditional generation, which follows [Miyato 2018](https://arxiv.org/abs/1802.05637).
 BigGAN, which extends SA-GAN, does not change this aspect.
 There is no evidence yet, but I think Conditional / Adaptive Instance Norm should be better (StyleGAN's approach).
 - EMA of the Generator is extremely beneficial.
 Training DCGAN on CelebA, EMA reduces strange artifacts, makes the generated images smoother and more coherent.
 [Yazıc 2019](https://arxiv.org/abs/1806.04498) studies this effect.
 NVIDIA GANs (Progressive GAN, StyleGAN series) and BigGAN use EMA.